If you’ve ever been to Hawaii, you understand there isn’t anything much fresher than the islands’ fruit.

 The coolest thing about this exotic fruit in Hawaii is that it makes little stars when you cut into it.
 This makes starfruit perfect for decorating salads or using as a garnish.

-As for the flavor, the seductively sweet-and-tart starfruit tastes like grapes with citrus.
+As for the flavor, the seductively sweet-and-tart star fruit (or starfruit) tastes like grapes with citrus.

 You sometimes find starfruit on the breakfast buffet in Hawaiian hotels: If holidaying in Kauai, see the 9 best Kauai hotels and resorts that we’ve sussed out!